 Helping your body detoxify itself isn’t too difficult when you stop and think about it.
 Eating a healthy diet and getting plenty of exercise are two of the most effective strategies.
 But, sometimes we need a bit more when it comes to toxins, many of which can easily store themselves in the colon.
 So, if you think you need a colon cleanse, or you just want to look into the idea, don’t put it off.
 Here are five great benefits of colon cleansing you should know.

 Occasional constipation can make for poor digestion and vice versa.
 When digestion is impaired, and constipation ensues, waste products can linger in your body.
 This whole process can lead to the inability to absorb many of the nutrients you’re taking in, leading to a lack of energy and hampered immune function.
 Detoxing your colon allows those undigested waste products to be pushed through your system and also puts some ease in your bowel regularity.
 Since lingering waste can breed bacteria, this purge clears the way for good nutrient absorption, thereby supporting good health.

 2. Increases Energy and Concentration

-Purging toxins from your colon allows energy from the intestines to focus elsewhere, meaning your energy levels could improve.
-Nutrition is very important to mental health, and weak absorption of nutrients may lead to loss of concentration.
-In addition to having more energy, absorption of crucial vitamins responsible for mental clarity is improved—meaning your concentration may also be supported.
+Purging your colon of toxins allows energy from the intestines to focus elsewhere, meaning your energy levels could improve.
+Nutrition is crucial to mental health, and weak absorption of nutrients may lead to loss of concentration.
+In addition to having more energy, absorption of crucial vitamins responsible for mental clarity is improved—meaning concentration is supported.

 3. Jumpstarts Weight Loss